Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Client funds are mainly invested in stocks and bonds through mutual funds and ETFs.
 For some clients, Legacy may recommend separate bond portfolios managed by sub-advisors or alternative strategies with limited liquidity.

-The firm may also earn commissions from certain trades in client portfolios.
-While these all represent potential conflicts of interest, the firm has a fiduciary duty to put client interests first.
+Some advisors at SageGuard Financial Group may earn commissions from selling securities or insurance-related products.
+This represents a potential conflict of interest, but the firm has a fiduciary duty to put client interests first.

 Patriot Investment Management Group